pangenome/pggb/docs/rst/tutorials/sequence_clustering.rst

         -n scerevisiae7.mapping.paf.vertices.id2name.txt \
         --plot

-The ``paf2net.py`` script creates a set of `*.community.txt` files, one for each of the 15 communities detected, and the ``scerevisiae7.mapping.paf.edges.list.txt.communities.pdf`` file as a visualization of the result.
+The ``paf2net.py`` script creates a set of `*.community.*.txt` files, one for each of the 15 communities detected, and the ``scerevisiae7.mapping.paf.edges.list.txt.communities.pdf`` file as a visualization of the result.
 Each ``txt`` file lists the sequences that belong to the same community.
 For example, to see the sequences in the first community,
 execute:

 .. code-block:: bash

-    cat scerevisiae7.mapping.paf.edges.weights.txt.0.community.txt
+    cat scerevisiae7.mapping.paf.edges.weights.txt.community.0.txt

 .. code-block:: none